slick/slick/doc/paradox/testkit.md

 capabilities which are not actually implemented.
 For this purpose the Slick unit tests have been factored out into a separate *Slick TestKit* project.

-To get started, you can @extref[clone](samplerepo:slick-testkit-example) or @extref[download](samplezip:slick-testkit-example) the **TestKit Example** project which contains a copy of Slick's standard PostgreSQL profile and all the infrastructure required to build and test it.
+To get started, you can download @extref[the **TestKit Example** project](samplerepo:slick-testkit-example) which contains a copy of Slick's standard PostgreSQL profile and all the infrastructure required to build and test it.

 Scaffolding
 -----------